mikegeyser/self/content/articles/2019/05/2019-05-20-wrangling-redux-reducer-size.md

 };
 ```

 As much as this seems like an elegant approach, it becomes a problem very quickly (something that should have been clear from the nesting alone).
-The code becomes confusing and convoluted in the following situations:
+The code becomes unnecessarily confusing and convoluted when you're required to traverse the object graph, such as in the following situations:

-- If we wanted to represent the

-// TODO
+- Find and load a single section (for display on refresh),
+- Mark a single section as complete,
+- Show the percentage completion of a track or course.

 If you take, for example, the following piece of code that works out the percentage completion of a track.
 It bases the computation on its courses, or more specifically the sections inside that course.
 If a `section` has a `userSection`, then it is deemed complete.